henryyun1996/phase-4-project/README.md

 # Phase 4 Full-Stack Application
 ## User Stories

+Welcome to your one stop shop to learn the beautiful language of Croatia!

+We've built an app that will help you learn the basic foundations of the Croatian language through immersive vocabulary testing as well as some general/ basic grammar and syntax.

-As a User, I can:
+As a user you will be able to:
-- Log in using login credentials
+- log in using login credentials - the password be will be encrypted on the backend
-- look through content for Croatian phrases, vocab words, watch videos
-- save certain vocab words for later views
+- browse and flip through vocab index cards on the main page
-- self report if Croatian word is learned or not
+- self report if the words were understood or not
-- filter back to unknown Croatian word for extra review
+- filter back to the words that you were not able to remember so that you can get extra review
+- save vocab words for isolated practice later
+- there will at least 3 modules that will be implemented
+- the app will track the user's progression through the modules

 ## Table Setup